IkramSen/dag-analyzer/gramm/README.md

  An **sGraph** is a software module (combination of nodes) that may be repeated at several places.
 It is defined in a similar way as a task (Graph).
-Therefore, it uses all structure definition keywords and mechanisms.
+Therefore, it uses all structure definition primitives and mechanisms.
 However, it does not have a period, nor a deadline.

 A software module can be reused using **copy** operation.
 A **copy**